Owyhee, Nevada: Education

+The Owyhee Football, Volleyball and Basketball teams often hold non-league games/ scrimmages against Rimrock Jr-Sr High School, located 7 miles out of Grandview, Idaho.
+The Owyhee Boys Basketball team often schedules games against the Nevada Youth Training Center (NYTC) or Independence, who play in their league but are not allowed to join the state tournament.

 A new site was made in mid-February 2024, to replace the old facility that was built in 1954.

-A betting was put on the building and in January 2025 the funding was paid for by a Utah Construction company.
+A betting was put on the building and in January 2025 the funding was paid for by a Utah construction company.
 Building was set for begin in April 2025 and end somewhere between spring or summer of 2027.